High Voltage Battery Information

 Submerged Vehicle

-As with any vehicle, if your Tesla has been exposed to flooding, extreme weather events or has otherwise been submerged in water (especially in salt water), treat it as if it’s been in an accident and contact your insurance company for support.
-Do not attempt to operate the vehicle before Tesla Service has inspected it, but you should tow or move it away from any structures.
+As with any vehicle, if your Tesla has been exposed to flooding, extreme weather events or has otherwise been submerged in water (especially in salt water), treat it as if it’s been in an accident.
+See Submerged Vehicle Guidance for more information.

 Informational PurposesAn informational icon, calling your attention